goualard-f/fpnglib/README.md

 To test the library before installing it, just run `make check` from the base directory.

 ## Examples
-The directory `examples` contains some programs illustrating the proper use of the library.
+The directory `examples/` contains some programs illustrating the proper use of the library.